aadi350/data-science-syllabus/interview-questions/statistics.md

 outcomes and exclude the other one.
 A simple scenario can be to exclude the combination (6,6), i.e., to roll the die again if 6 appears twice.
 All the remaining combinations from (1,1) till (6,5) can be divided into 7 parts of 5 each.
 This way all the seven sets of outcomes are equally likely

+**How would you determine if two factors are dependent from a contingency table?**
+Step 1
+Compute the row and column totals.
+Step 2 Compute the relative marginal frequencies for the row variable and column   variable.
+Step 3
+Use the Multiplication Rule for Independent Events to compute the expected proportion of observations within each cell, assuming independence.
+Step 4
+Multiply the proportions by 2985, the sample size, to obtain the expected counts within each cell
+Follow this by carrying out the $\chi^2$ test for parameter independence

 # Graphs
 **Differentiate between box plot and histogram**